-The Red Seal endorsement on a journeyperson’s Certification of Qualification confirms that the person has achieved a nationally recognized level of competency in the trade.
-The Red Seal also means that the journeyperson is licensed to practice his/her trade in any province or territory of Canada.
+The Red Seal endorsement on a journeyperson’s Certificate of Qualification confirms that the person has achieved a nationally recognized level of competency in the trade.
+The Red Seal also means that the journeyperson is licensed to practice their trade in any province or territory of Canada.
 Many “Red Seal” certificates are also recognized internationally.
-For more information about the Red Seal Program, visit www.red-seal.ca or speak to your Co-op teacher.
+For all updated information about the Red Seal Program, visit Red Seal or speak to your cooperative education teacher.

 Are students paid for their apprenticeship training?

-- Cooperative Education students earn credits for work experience related to in-school curriculum.
-The School Board does not require that students be paid for assigned Co-op placements.
+- Cooperative education students earn credits towards their OSSD.
+The school board does not require that students be paid for their cooperative education placements.

-- If a student is hired beyond the Co-op placement, then the employer assumes responsibility for Workplace Safety & Insurance Board (WSIB) coverage.
+- If a student is hired beyond the cooperative education placement, then the employer is responsible for covering Workplace Safety & Insurance Board (WSIB) benefits.